icefoxen/joxa/README.md

 * Honestly would be nice if it just compiled to readable Erlang, like Fennel does.
 Could we even make an antifennel-like Erlang-to-Joxa compiler?
 Maybe!
 * Can we do anything with `dialyzer`?
 Maybe.
 That's a bit of a future subproject.
 * Hoo boy the backtraces could use some work.
+* If we keep the AST compilation, try to make it output only the relative file path in the line numbers please, not the absolute path.
+Makes git diff's much cleaner...

 ## Bugs